 \section{Introduction}

-The emergence of Large Audio Language Models (LALMs) has opened new frontiers, extending capabilities beyond textual inputs to speech, sounds, and multimodal inputs~\cite{tangsalmonn,cui2024recent}.
+The emergence of Large Audio Language Models (LALMs) has opened new frontiers, extending capabilities beyond textual inputs to speech, sounds, and multimodal inputs~\citep{tangsalmonn,cui2024recent}.
 This progress has accelerated the development of frontier LALMs and audio-focused benchmarks.
-Recent multimodal LALMs like Gemini 2.5~\cite{comanici2025gemini}, Qwen2.5-Omni~\cite{xu2025qwen2} have demonstrated substantial audio understanding capabilities well beyond the traditional Automatic Speech Recognition (ASR) tasks.
-However, despite these advances, evaluation toolkits have received comparatively little attention.
-The lack of efficient, customizable, and consistent evaluation frameworks for fair model comparison becomes increasingly problematic as audio tasks and model complexity continue to grow.
+Recent multimodal LALMs like Gemini 2.5~\citep{comanici2025gemini}, Qwen2.5-Omni~\citep{xu2025qwen2} have demonstrated substantial audio understanding capabilities well beyond traditional Automatic Speech Recognition (ASR) tasks.
+However, despite these advances, audio evaluation toolkits have comparatively received little attention.
+Thus, there is a need for efficient, customizable, and consistent evaluation framework for fair model comparisons which can evolve as audio tasks and model complexities grow.